va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-04-18-A-scalable-pipeline-for-ChIP-calling-on-10k-MVP-WGS-datasets.md

 ![Fig. 1](/assets/pvembu-blog-figures/2024-04-19/Log-file-screenshot-no-mutect2-cram.jpg)

 Further when computing the runtime for each of the samples, these 6 samples had an abnormally low runtime, as seen below.
-This makes sense becasuse these jobs errored out pretty quickly.
+This makes sense because these jobs errored out pretty quickly.

 ![Fig. 2](/assets/pvembu-blog-figures/2024-04-19/List-of-shipids-no-mutect2.jpg)